-Please refer to Fig. 4.23 for locating the relevant parts of the mount.
+Please refer to Fig. 4.20 for locating the relevant parts of the mount.
 The procedure to make the mechanical adjustments is the following:

-- 1. Loosen the four altitude locking knobs (1) about a half turn. - 2.
-Loosen about a half turn the four knobs holding the mount to the base (2). - 3.
-Adjust the altitude moving the R.A. body up or down with the altitude screw (3). - 4.
-Adjust the azimuth moving the mount left or right using the two azimuth screws (4); you must back off the opposing azimuth screw in order to move the other screw in that direction. - 5.
-When you have reached the final position, lock the four altitude locking knobs and the knobs holding the mount to the base.
+- 1. Loosen slightly the four knobs holding the mount to the base (1) to allow for azimuth adjustment. - 2.
+If the required altitude adjustment is large, loosen the two knobs locking the altitude movement (4).
+Fine movements can be made also without unlocking these knobs. - 3.
+Adjust the azimuth moving the mount left or right using the two azimuth adjustment screws (2) which press on the azimuth adjustment block (3).
+You must back off the opposing azimuth screw in order to move the other screw in that direction. - 4.
+Adjust the altitude moving the r.a. axis body up or down with the altitude screw (5).
+It is better to reach the desired position by pushing the mount body up, in order to recover all play in the adjustment mechanism. - 5.
+When you have reached the final position, lock the altitude locking knobs and the knobs holding the mount to the base.

-Fig. 4.23: Fine altitude and azimuth adjustment system.
+Fig. 4.20: Fine altitude and azimuth adjustment system.